Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Introduction

-\emph{Introduction.---}Within the broad field of quantum many-body physics, the study of nonequilibrium phenomena is becoming increasingly intertwined with the analysis of entanglement witnesses.
+Within the broad field of quantum many-body physics, the study of nonequilibrium phenomena is becoming increasingly intertwined with the analysis of entanglement witnesses.
 In particular, the scaling of various entanglement measures with the size of a subsystem quantitatively captures canonical nonequilibrium behaviors, such as thermalization~\citep{doi:10.1080/00018732.2016.1198134,doi:10.1073/pnas.1703516114,Deutsch_2018} or the violation thereof~\citep{doi:10.1146/annurev-conmatphys-031214-014726,RevModPhys.91.021001,Serbyn2021}, in closed systems subjected to an initial quench.
-In quench problems of this type, transient effects of long-range entanglement are signatures of integrability~\citep{Mesty_n_2017,10.21468/SciPostPhys.4.3.017,PhysRevB.100.115150,Alba_2019}, and the dynamics as well as the stationary values of the entanglement entropy, negativity and mutual information are used for the classification of out-of-equilibrium models and their phases~\citep{Eisler_2012,PhysRevLett.111.127201,PhysRevLett.111.127205,PhysRevX.3.031015,PhysRevD.89.066015,PhysRevA.89.032321,Eisler_2014,Coser_2014,PhysRevB.92.075109,HOOGEVEEN201578,Gruber_2020,Paul2022Hidden}.
+In quench problems of this type, transient effects of long-range entanglement are signatures of integrability~\citep{Mesty_n_2017,10.21468/SciPostPhys.4.3.017,PhysRevB.100.115150,Alba_2019}, and the dynamics as well as the stationary values of the entanglement entropy, negativity, and mutual information are used for the classification of out-of-equilibrium models and their phases~\citep{Eisler_2012,PhysRevLett.111.127201,PhysRevLett.111.127205,PhysRevX.3.031015,PhysRevD.89.066015,PhysRevA.89.032321,Eisler_2014,Coser_2014,PhysRevB.92.075109,HOOGEVEEN201578,Gruber_2020,Paul2022Hidden}.

-This success motivates the examination of entanglement properties also in open systems, and specifically those of their steady states~\citep{PhysRevB.96.054302,PhysRevB.101.180301,PhysRevB.103.035108,PhysRevB.103.L020302,carollo2021emergent,10.21468/SciPostPhys.12.1.011}.
-In the context of current-carrying systems, scaling laws of entanglement measures in the steady state have been recently shown to be closely related to the localized-diffusive phase transition of the noninteracting Anderson model~\citep{PhysRevX.9.021007,PhysRevLett.123.110601}, further establishing the promise of such an analysis.
+This success motivates the examination of entanglement properties also in open systems, and specifically those of their steady states, which may give rise to unique entanglement structures~\citep{PhysRevB.96.054302,PhysRevB.101.180301,PhysRevB.103.035108,PhysRevB.103.L020302,carollo2021emergent,10.21468/SciPostPhys.11.4.085,10.21468/SciPostPhys.12.1.011}.
+Current-carrying states of inhomogeneous systems offer a promising ground for such an analysis, as recent studies have revealed that they can naturally sustain long-range quantum coherent correlations~\citep{PhysRevX.9.021007,PhysRevLett.123.080601,PhysRevX.13.011045}.
+In this context, scaling laws of steady-state entanglement measures were shown to be closely related to the localized-diffusive phase transition of the open noninteracting Anderson model~\citep{PhysRevLett.123.110601}.
+In this work we show that nonequilibrium conditions may lead to an even more striking behavior of quantum information measures.
+This is achieved through the study of an elementary model for an inhomogeneous system in a current-carrying state, where the mechanism underlying its unusual entanglement properties is exceptionally transparent.